ABCDEFU: Background and promotion

 The song marks the first single release since the Nashville-based singer signed with Atlantic Records/Arthouse Records in 2021.
 On her TikTok account, Gayle uploaded a video where she stated "I'm out of [song] ideas" and asked followers to comment song ideas.
 She said, "Comment anything and I'll try my best to turn it into a song."
 Nancy Berman, a marketing manager at Atlantic Records, commented, asking for a song that incorporates the alphabet.
 Within a few days, Gayle uploaded another video of her strumming the chorus of the song.

 According to Gayle, the song "came from a place of trying so hard to be the nice, respectful ex-girlfriend, to the point where it was negatively affecting me".
 In an interview with Tongue Tied Mag, Gayle explained the inspiration behind the song: "After the breakup, I was trying really, really hard to be a nice person.
 Like overcompensating for it.
 Like the week after we broke up, I called him and was like, 'hey bud!' and 'what's up my friend?!'."
 On March 31, 2021, Gayle stated on Instagram that she had dislocated her middle finger, and the X-ray scan from the hospital was used for the single's cover art.

 The song achieved mainstream success within a few months after release, surpassing over 500 million global streams as of March 2022.
 Gayle has since released different versions of the song, including the demo, a "chill version", and an "angrier version".
 The original song reached 1 billion streams on July 9, 2023.

 Music video

 The accompanying music video was released alongside the single.
 The video was shot via a camcorder at a low resolution to evoke early 2000s home videos.
-In the music video, the singer and her friends visit and look around her ex's home.
+In the music video, the singer and her friends break into and look around her ex's home.